Gaboon viper: Reproduction

 During peak sexual activity, males engage in combat.
 This starts with one male rubbing his chin along the back of the other.
 The second male then raises his head as high as possible.
 As they both do the same, their necks intertwine.
 When the heads are level, they turn towards each other and push.
 Their bodies intertwine as they switch positions.
 They become oblivious to everything else, continuing even after they fall off a surface or into water.
 Sometimes, they intertwine and squeeze so tightly that their scales stand out from the pressure.
 They have also been observed to strike at each other with mouths closed.
 Occasionally, the combatants tire and break off the fight by "mutual consent", resting for a while before resuming once more.
 The event is settled when one of the two succeeds in pushing the other's head to the ground and raising his own by 20–30 cm.
 In captivity, combat may occur four or five times a week until courtship and copulation end.
 Females can have 50 to 60 babies at a time.
 The young are born live.

 Venom

-Bites from this species are extremely rare, because they are seldom aggressive and their range limited to rainforest areas.
-Since they are sluggish and unwilling to move even when approached, the humans they bite are usually those accidentally stepping on them, and even then they may not be bitten.
+Bites from this species are extremely rare because these snakes are seldom aggressive and their range is mostly confined to rainforest areas.
+Since they are sluggish and unwilling to move even when approached, the humans they bite are usually those accidentally stepping on them.
+However, not all of the cases of persons stepping on this species of snake results in the person getting bitten.
 When a bite does occur, it should always be considered a serious medical emergency.
 Even an average bite from an average-sized specimen is potentially fatal.
-Antivenom should be administered as soon as possible to save the affected limb, or indeed the victim's life.
+Antivenom should be administered as soon as possible to save the affected limb or indeed the victim's life.